julianosam/ts-express-ddd-seed/README.md

-# node-ddd-seed
+# ts-express-ddd-seed

-A seed sample project to experiment with DDD, Inverisfy.js, Typeorm and CQRS.
+A sample project to experiment with DDD, Inverisfy.js, Typeorm and CQRS.

 ### Installation
 Ensure that you have node >=6 and npm >=3 installed on your machine.